The steps you need to take in the face of infection.

 This is the only sure-fire way to remove any virus.
 100%.
 Guaranteed.

 In fact, it’s the only way to know you’ve removed a virus.
-Once infected, none of the steps above, aside from restoring from a backup taken before the infection, are guaranteed to remove malware even if they report your machine is clean.
+Once infected, none of the steps above are guaranteed to remove malware even if they report your machine is clean.
 Once infected, all bets are off.
 An infection can fool anti-malware software into thinking everything is fine even when it’s not.

 There’s just no way to know.